sarthak815/Blockchain_Dev/Task5-Library Management System(Persistent Version)/Readme.md

 The application returns any error or problem at server side while also returning the received json object to verify input.
 ## Room for Improvement
 Room for improvement:
-- Errors from caused by API endpoints returned to client
+- Errors caused by API endpoints to be returned to client
 - Improvement in efficiency using concurrent methods
 - Improved read-write operations to reduce redundant operations when using API end points

 ## Acknowledgements

-- This reademe file was based on [this template](https://github.com/ritaly/README-cheatsheet/blob/master/README.md)
+- This readme file was based on [this template](https://github.com/ritaly/README-cheatsheet/blob/master/README.md)
 - The REST API with MUX implementation was inspired by [this tutorial](https://semaphoreci.com/community/tutorials/building-and-testing-a-rest-api-in-go-with-gorilla-mux-and-postgresql).